almibe/ligature-mock/README.md

  * Simplicity - this project should be easy to understand so that the more complex implementations can reference it

 ## Non-Goals
- * Performance - there's a lot of linear scans used for the sake of simplicity
+ * Performance - there's a lot of clones used for the sake of simplicity
- * Persistence
+ * Persistence - this is in memory only

 ## Building
 TODO.